Asaad27/simpa/README.md

 # Inferring a real system (writing a new Driver)

-To write a new driver, you must extends the class `drivers.mealy.MealyDriver` or `drivers.efsm.EMFSDriver`.
+To write a new driver, you must extends the class `drivers.mealy.CompleteMealyDriver` or `drivers.efsm.EMFSDriver`.
 You must define the following methods :

 	@Override